ohnmarsoe-git/quiz-app/README.md

 # Frontend

 The frontend of the app will be built using React.js.
 React.js is a JavaScript library for building user interfaces.
 It is known for its speed, flexibility, and ease of use.

-The frontend will include the following react hooks:
+# Functionality

+- Socail Login (GitHub, Google)
+- Authenication and Authorization with JWT Web Token
-- React Context API
+- State management with React Context API
-- React Reducer
+- Fetching API with React Custom hook (CommonApi)
-- React Custom Hook
+- Login and Sigin fetch with React Custom hooks ( Login, Signup)
+- Utilize Tailwind Css

-# Functionality & Features
+# Features

 # Client View